ElektraInitiative/libelektra/src/libs/highlevel/README.md

 * **Float**: whatever your compiler treats as `float`, probably IEEE-754 single-precision, represented by `KDB_TYPE_FLOAT` in metadata
 * **Double**: whatever your compiler treats as `double`, probably IEEE-754 double-precision, represented by `KDB_TYPE_DOUBLE` in metadata
 * **Long Double**: whatever your compiler treats as `long double`, not always available, represented by `KDB_TYPE_LONG_DOUBLE` in metadata

+The API contains one header that is not automatically included from `elektra.h`.
+You can use it with `#include <elektra/conversion.h>`.
+The header provides the functions Elektra uses to convert your configuration values to and from strings.
+In most cases, you won't need to use these functions directly, but they might still be useful sometimes (e.g. in combination with `elektraGetType` and `elektraGetRawString`).

 <a name="reading-and-writing-values"></a>